Privatix/privatix/doc/access.md

 Agent than retrieves `access message` from database and passed it to Client.

 `access message` is always encrypted using Client's public key, thus can be decrypted only by intended Client.
-Client's public key is reconstructed from `createChannel` ethereum transaction.
+Client's public key is reconstructed from `createChannel` Ethereum transaction.

 Access message (aka endpoint message) is created by Agent according to `access template`.